kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 - If deletionPolicy is Delete, then Bucket deletion is also triggered.
 - If deletionPolicy is Retain, then Bucket is left as is, but the BucketRequest is deleted.

-Only when all accessors (BucketAccess) of the Bucket are deleted, is the Bucket itself cleaned up.
+Only when all accessors (BucketClaims) of the Bucket are deleted, is the Bucket itself cleaned up.
 An orphaned Bucket can be "recovered"  by manually creating a new BucketRequest object that points to the orphaned Bucket.
 This manual style of associating BucketRequests to Buckets will only succeed if the Bucket is not already bound to a different BucketRequest.

-When a user deletes a BucketAccessRequest, the corresponding BucketAccess is also deleted.
-In addition, the secret pointed to by the BucketAccess is also deleted.
-If a pod has that secret mountedwhen delete is called, then the secret will not be deleted, but will instead have its deletionTimestamp set.
+When a user deletes a BucketClaim, the corresponding secret/serviceaccount are also deleted.
+If a pod has that secret mounted when delete is called, then the secret will not be deleted, but will instead have its deletionTimestamp set.
 In this way, access to a Bucket is preserved until the application pod dies.

-When an admin deletes any of the Class objects, it does not affect existing Buckets and BucketAccesses as they store a copy of the fields in the corresponding class objects.
-If a Bucket or BucketAccess is manually deleted by an admin, then the cluster is considered to be in an invalid state.
+When an admin deletes any of the Class objects, it does not affect existing Buckets as they store a copy of the fields in the class object.
+If a Bucket  is manually deleted by an admin, then the cluster is considered to be in an invalid state.
 Manual recovery is possible if data is not already lost.

 # COSI API Reference